 You might have heard of the term "doggie pee" before, but what exactly does it mean?
 Some people believe that the term refers to dog urine, but it refers to the stain left behind by an animal.
 Dog urine can be difficult to remove from mattresses, but with a few simple steps, you can end up with a clean mattress.
 One of the most important things to do when removing pet urine is to eliminate the odor.

-You can do this by mixing vinegar and hydrogen peroxide.
+You can do this by mixing white vinegar and hydrogen peroxide and putting the solution in an empty spray bottle.
 If you do not have hydrogen peroxide, you can substitute it for a laundry stain remover.
-Then, saturate the area with the mixture, and let it sit for about 20 minutes.
+Then, lightly spray the solution on the stain and let it sit for about 20 minutes.
 After that, scrub the area with a clean cloth, and the stain should come out.

 How To Remove Coffee Stains